Babylon A.D.: Reception

+Kassovitz's response

+Mathieu Kassovitz disowned the final film, likening it to a "bad episode of 24".
+He stated that 20th Century Fox interfered throughout production and that he never had a chance to shoot a scene the way that it was scripted or the way that he wanted it to be.

+A French-language documentary of the troubled creation of the film, Fucking Kassovitz, was released in 2011.

 Home media

 Babylon A.D. was released on Blu-ray and DVD in Europe (Region 2) on 29 December 2008, and in the United States (Region 1) on 6 January 2009.
 At the same time, the French 101-minute version was released on Blu-ray in the US as Babylon A.D. – Raw and Uncut.